puppeteer/puppeteer/docs/api/puppeteer.browsercontext.isincognito.md

 Whether this [browser context](./puppeteer.browsercontext.md) is incognito.

-The [default browser context](./puppeteer.browser.defaultbrowsercontext.md) is the only non-incognito browser context.
+In Chrome, the [default browser context](./puppeteer.browser.defaultbrowsercontext.md) is the only non-incognito browser context.

 #### Signature: